 How can I compare this with other conditioning programs?

 There is no other program like ours in the world.
 We use patented equipment designed for and used exclusively by Athletic Republic programs.
 Our protocols were scientifically developed and tested with input from exercise physiologists, orthopedic physicians, athletic trainers, physical and occupational therapists, and others.
 In addition, anyone who has been through our program will tell you that the level of motivation and self-confidence achieved is unmatched by other training methods.

 How long will my workout take, and how many days a week do I train with Avera St. Luke's Acceleration Program?

 Normally our athletes will work out with us two to three times per week.
 Each workout lasts for one to two hours.
 In-season athletes usually will work out only one time per week.

 What if I can’t keep up with the workouts, or they are too difficult for me?

 Our workout templates and protocols are only a guideline to follow.
 Our Acceleration staff members are trained to modify workouts to the needs of each individual athlete.
 If the workout appears to be too hard, it will be adjusted so the athlete can complete the session and at the same time find it challenging enough.
 On the other side of the coin, if the workout is too easy our personnel can make the session more difficult.

 How can I contact Avera St. Luke’s Sports Medicine and Acceleration Program?

-Please contact Joe Dudley or Theresa Backous by calling 605-622-5871 or emailing Joe Dudley or Theresa Backous.
-We have moved to the Barnett Center on the campus of Northern State University in Aberdeen, SD.
-You'll find us in the former weight room.
+Please contact Joe Dudley or Theresa Backous by calling 605-626-7967 or emailing Joe Dudley or Theresa Backous.
+We are located in the Barnett Center on the campus of Northern State University in Aberdeen, S.D.